DeVos Proposes Ending Federal Spending On Special Olympics And Cuts To Other Education Programs

 Testifying before a House Appropriations subcommittee, she had to defend the Trump administration’s cuts to federal spending on education for the third year in a row.

-The Chairman of the committee, Democratic Representative Rosa Delauro of Connecticut, began today’s hearing by noting that the administration has proposed the largest cuts to education funding in the forty years since the Education Department was created in 1979.
+The Chairman of the committee, Democratic Representative Rosa DeLauro of Connecticut, began today’s hearing by noting that the administration has proposed the largest cuts to education funding in the forty years since the Education Department was created in 1979.

 “Madam Secretary, I have to say, and maybe it’s offensive: Shame on you,” DeLauro said, according to CNN.